jinminhao/jinminhao.github.io/_pages/about.md

   address: >
     <p>Friend Center</p>
     <p>Princeton University</p>
-    <p>Princeton, New Jersey, 08542</p>
+    <p>Princeton, New Jersey, 08544</p>

 # news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am a ECE PhD student at Princeton University.
-I'm interested in the intersection of Computer Networks, Machine Learning, Security and Privacy.
+I'm generally interested in the intersection of Computer Networks, Machine Learning, Security and Privacy.

 I obtained my MS degree at Carnegie Mellon University.
 I was advised by Prof. Vyas Sekar and Prof. Giulia Fanti on privacy-preserving data sharing for networking traces.
 I got my BS degree at Shanghai Jiao Tong University.